 - Defamation tends to be the most common type of claim that falls within the Section 230 safe harbor, particularly on rating/review sites where it relates to businesses (e.g., negative reviews on Yelp) or individuals’ standing in the professional community (as in Avvo or Honestly.com — see TechCrunch: “Unvarnished: A Clean, Well-Lighted Place for Defamation“).
 If someone threatens to sue your site based on allegedly false negative statements posted by a user, it may be necessary to have your lawyer send a nasty letter basically saying “Go to hell, you don’t have a case against the site, here’s why, and if you sue us, we’ll countersue to make you pay our own expensive lawyers’ fees.”
 I call this the “smackdown letter” and have always found it to be effective.
 Taking the high road, if the complainant is being reasonable, I always encourage them to post a thoughtful rebuttal to criticism, and/or ask their other, more satisfied customers to post on the site to dilute the impact of the negative review.

 - Unlawful conduct (as opposed to content) is usually less of a problem on UGC sites for the simple reason that most of it either happens offline or in other communication channels away from your site.
-Online it generally takes the form of stalking, harassment, etc., or conspiring to commit illegal acts like drug dealing, counterfeiting, or financial crimes.
-In general, as site owner you don’t have any legal obligation to report suspected crimes (other than child porn), but it doesn’t hurt to cultivate a good relationship with law enforcement like IC3 as the site scales.
+In a social media trust & safety context, it generally takes the form of stalking, harassment, etc., or conspiring to commit illegal acts like drug dealing, counterfeiting, or financial crimes.
+In general, as site owner or admin you don’t have any legal obligation to report suspected crimes (other than CSAM), but it doesn’t hurt to cultivate a good relationship with law enforcement like IC3 as the site scales.
 Again, it’s your playground and you set the rules, balancing free speech against standards of conduct that reflect on public perceptions of your site.

 I hope you find this to be a helpful overview.
-Take some time to click through the various links above — there are many valuable resources available online for those seeking to master the panoply of legal, privacy, safety, security and risk issues that come with the mass migration of the full range of human behavior online over the past few years.
+Take some time to click through the various links above; there are many valuable resources available online for those seeking to master the panoply of legal, privacy, trust & safety, fraud, abuse, security and risk issues that come with the mass migration of the full range of human behavior online over the past few years.
 Please feel free to add issues or links to other resources you’ve found helpful in the comments.